And because it tastes so good!

 Every year, over 665 million animals are killed for food just in Canada.

 Thankfully, there is a silver lining.
-We can help save these animals by switching to a plant-based diet.
-Each one of us can personally save up to 198 animals per year and thousands during your lifetime.
+Just by switching to a plant-based diet, we can minimize the demand to produce more animals to live out their lives as a product.
+Each one of us can personally save up to 198 animals per year and thousands during our lifetime.

 I didn’t go vegan overnight, so I don’t expect anyone else to.
 It can take as long as you need it to take.

-Just by replacing animal products with plant-based recipes at your own pace,
+Just by replacing animal products with plant-based recipes at your own pace (check out 8020 Plants)

 You can prevent: